Torcida organizada: Friendships

 Teams active over a wider range on national and international field have come to experience historical clashes that created fierce rivals, as well as close and loyal allies.
 An example for this is the union between three of the main organized firms then and today: Mancha Verde (Palmeiras), Força Jovem Vasco (Vasco) and Galoucura (Atlético Mineiro) who have a friendship that dates back to the early 1980s, while rivals Torcida Jovem Fla (supporters of Flamengo), Torcida Independente (supporters of São Paulo FC) and Máfia Azul (Cruzeiro) are also linked to each other.

-These old unions, dated, some say, since the beginning of the 1980s and 1990s (in the Jovem Fla-Independente case), has been theme for songs and ovations whenever these two teams meet or whenever they meet each other's rivals.
-They proudly sing that each one of them is unified with another hard-core group of supporters.
+These old unions, dated by some sources to the beginning of the 1980s and 1990s (in the Jovem Fla-Independente case), have been a theme for songs and ovations whenever these two teams meet or whenever they meet each other's rivals.
+The groups sing that each one of them is unified with another group of supporters.
 With this, two opposite mobs of national unified groups were created.
-Within these unions it is normal that the supporters exchange shirts, caps, and other articles; therefore for example it is normal to see gear of allied teams (Palmeiras), Atlético Mineiro, Grêmio Bahia and ABC Futebol Clube at Vasco da Gama games.
+Within these unions it is normal that the supporters exchange shirts, caps, and other articles; therefore it is common to see gear of allied teams (Palmeiras), Atlético Mineiro, Grêmio Bahia and ABC Futebol Clube at Vasco da Gama games.

 Torcida Independente, Torcida Jovem Fla and Máfia Azuls alliance was known for their own "symbol".
 To symbolize their own group and alliance, they raised their fists and crossed them, calling themselves "punhos cruzados" (crossed fists).
 In reference and prejudice to this, Mancha Verde, Galoucura and Força Jovem do Vasco put heir middle fingers up and called themselves "dedos pro alto" (raised fingers); the alliance between Young Flu (Fluminense) Fúria Independente Guarani and Fúria Independente Paraná also have their touching fists symbol.
 Players for both teams, especially from Flamengo and São Paulo, are known to represent these 'expressions' after scoring a goal on the pitch, driving the hard-core fans crazy with pride.

 Depending on the club the Torcidas Organizadas can have a certain level of influence in the confines and politically within the clubs; notably Gaviões da Fiel have a considerable amount of power in Corinthians as do their rivals Mancha Verde in Palmeiras; who were single-handedly responsible for the demise of players like Vagner Love and Diego Souza to move on to other clubs.
 Yet Torcida Independente have little to no influence over São Paulo FC.